 Describe Recruitment Efforts in 2020-2021 Describe Recruitment Plans in 2021-2022 Recruitment has been challenging for the 20-21 school year due to the COVID-19 pandemic.
-In preparation for the 20-21 school year, Promise Academy I sent out 10,708 postcards (about 3,000 more than last year) to families across Harlem using the DOE's contractor Vanguard, which enabled us to target zip codes in the most underserved areas of Manhattan.
-We have a lottery preference for applicants who apply for kindergarten, who live in the St. Nicholas Housing Economically Disadvantaged Development, and for lowincome children in CSD 5 and Central Harlem.
-We reached out to families, gave out flyers, and joined online events to inform the community about our pipeline of services that are free of charge (uniforms, breakfast, lunch, social services, etc).
-We moved our 2020 lottery from July to October and held it virtually to keep our families and staff members safe from COVID.
+In preparation for the 20-21 school year, Promise In the 2021-2022 school year, in Academy I sent out 10,708 addition to our previous postcards (about 3,000 more practices, we intend to work than last year) to families across more collaboratively with Harlem using the DOE's preschools and agencies that contractor Vanguard, which serve low-income families to enabled us to target zip codes in attract more applicants.
+The the most underserved areas of challenges that the pandemic Manhattan.
+We have a lottery has created make door-to-door preference for applicants who recruitment problematic.
+To apply for kindergarten, who live mitigate a decrease in Economically Disadvantaged in the St. Nicholas Housing applicants, we are investing in Development, and for lowand planning for innovative ways income children in CSD 5 and to reach a wider audience in low-Central Harlem.
+We reached out income areas. to families, gave out flyers, and joined online events to inform Recruiting will also be targeted in the community about our CSD 04 in preparation for PAII pipeline of services that are free Elementary's change in location of charge (uniforms, breakfast, scheduled for September 2022. lunch, social services, etc).
+We This non-material revision was moved our 2020 lottery from July approved by the Board of to October and held it virtually to Regents in July 2021. keep our families and staff members safe from COVID.
 This also gave new families more time to learn about the services we provide.
+In order to attract additional families, efforts were made in: (1) Distributing and maintaining information/documents in a variety of languages on hand at each site, so that interested parents who walk in for information can readily have access to it; (2) Orientation explaining the process for ESL identification to our early childhood parents prior to their children transitioning to kindergarten at Promise